 Pod devices range from simple, buttonless systems with fixed coils to more powerful devices (or ‘pod mods’) with multiple modes capable of producing larger clouds of vapour.

-One thing to keep in mind when choosing a pod device is open vs closed systems.
-Closed systems like the Hexa Pro come with a fixed-coil, non-refillable pod, this means that when the coil burns out or the vape juice runs out you replace the whole pod.
-Open systems, such as the Vaporesso Xros Series and Oxva Xlim Pro come with refillable pods - meaning you can choose your own vape juice.
+Closed systems like the Lost Mary Tappo come with a fixed-coil, non-refillable pod - when the coil burns out or the vape juice runs out you replace the whole pod.
+Open systems, such as the Vaporesso Xros Series and Oxva Xlim Pro, come with refillable pods - meaning you can choose your own vape juice.

 - Huge range of choice to suit different needs